neurosity/neurosity-sdk-js/docs/tutorials/your-first-web-app.md

 }
 ```

-A side effect that syncs with the instance of `notion` and with `user` will create a subscription to the Calm API.
+A side effect that syncs with the instance of `neurosity` and with `user` will create a subscription to the Calm API.

-> All notion metrics, including `notion.calm()` return an RxJS subscription that we can use to safely unsubscribe when the component unmounts.
+> All neurosity metrics, including `neurosity.calm()` return an RxJS subscription that we can use to safely unsubscribe when the component unmounts.

 And finally, we add our Calm page to `App.js`.